 The heatmap of house price changes of zones within the LGA is very illuminating.
 Very few districts actually saw price falls in the last quarter even though the LGA in general saw a price fall.
 Red Hill saw a small price drop of 0.88 percent.
 However, that was over only two sales.
 Cape Schanck also had only two sales in the quarter and saw the average sales price fall by 3.18 percent.
 Portsea had eight sales and a price drop of 5.13 percent.
 Tyabb, with four sales, saw a price fall of 2.52 percent.
 In all of these cases, the low sales turnover means that price changes shouldn’t be used as a guide to future movements.

 Mornington, Mount Eliza, and Mount Martha had much more significant sales levels: and 30, 19, and 25, respectively.
 Price changes over these volumes offer much better guidance.
-Mornington experienced a price fall of 1.89 percent, but Mount Eliza, immediately to the north had a substantial price rise of 10.45 percent.
+Mornington experienced a price fall of 1.89 percent.
+However, Mount Eliza, immediately to the north had a substantial price rise of 10.45 percent.
 Mount Martha saw a price rise of 5.01 percent.
 So, the overall price fall figure of 1.71 percent for the LGA gets a lot more interesting at zone level.

 The strongest prices rises were over on the West Port Bay side of the peninsula.
 Bittern saw a rise of 13.25 percent and neighbouring Crib Point saw the average sales price increase by 11.66 percent.
 However, these zones had low sales turnover at four house sales in Bittern and five sales in Crib Point.

 The scatter plot below shows where all of the sales activity lies.
 The Port Philip Bay coastline has a much higher sales activity than the rest of the LGA.